Board of Director Bios

-About the elected members of the Quinte Health Care Board of Directors for 2020/21:
+The elected members of the Quinte Health Board of Directors for 2022/23.

 Nancy Evans has more than 20 years’ experience in communications, marketing, stakeholder relations, and strategy in private and public sector settings and in consulting and in-house roles.
 She is currently the Executive Director, Marketing and Communications at the Smith School of Business, Queen’s University.
 Nancy has worked with market-leading organizations and their senior executives to enhance reputation, build brand, advance leadership positions and manage issues.
 She holds the Chartered Director designation and has held a number of board positions including with a large hospital in the Greater Toronto Area.